-Numerous works on control of virtual characters with simulated physics can be found in the literature [Geijtenbeek and Pronost 2012].
+Numerous works on control of virtual characters with simulated physics can be found in the literature [Geijtenbeek and Pronost, 2012].
 Among those works, some share common characteristics with our objectives.

-Our work share some features of the SIMBICON (SIMple BIped CONtroler) [Yin et al. 2007] and associated works.
-Among them, [Coros et al. 2009] propose a system integrating multiple controllers for navigation tasks.
+Our work share some features of the SIMBICON (SIMple BIped CONtroler) [Yin et al., 2007] and associated works.
+Among them, [Coros et al., 2009] propose a system integrating multiple controllers for navigation tasks.
 The drawback is that the system is designed to use optimization to determine how the different controllers should be used.
-To enable the use of low gains in the PD-controllers, different methods have been used such as a feedforward system [Yin et al. 2007] or the computation of torques to compensate the effect of gravity [Coros et al. 2010].
+To enable the use of low gains in the PD-controllers, different methods have been used such as a feedforward system [Yin et al., 2007] or the computation of torques to compensate the effect of gravity [Coros et al., 2010].

 Balance control is one of the key systems in physics-based simulation.
-For instance in [Yin et al. 2007], secondary PD-controllers are placed on the key joints (stance ankle and swing hip) to dynamically adapt the tracked positions.
-One way to compute a balance aware foot placement during walk motion is to use an Inverted Pendulum Model (IPM) [Coros et al. 2010; Kajita et al. 2001].
+For instance in [Yin et al., 2007], secondary PD-controllers are placed on the key joints (stance ankle and swing hip) to dynamically adapt the tracked positions.
+One way to compute a balance aware foot placement during walk motion is to use an Inverted Pendulum Model (IPM) [Coros et al., 2010; Kajita et al., 2001].
 This model can be used to dynamically compute the trajectory of the swing foot but it limits the range of possible gait styles.
-Other works use motion captured data to ensure the realism of the character motion when recovering from a loss of balance [Shiratori et al. 2009].

 Velocity control is often one of the required characteristics of physics-based controllers.
 Some systems are capable of adapting to online variations of the target velocity.
-In [Coros et al. 2009], multiple controllers are combined for specific motions as forward and backward walks.
-The IPM based systems offer an inherent control though imprecise as it does not consider the observed velocity [Coros et al. 2010].
-The use of horizontal virtual forces has been a way to obtain a precise control of the speed and balance of the character [Coros et al. 2010; Geijtenbeek et al. 2012].
+In [Coros et al., 2009], multiple controllers are combined for specific motions as forward and backward walks.
+The IPM based systems offer an inherent control though imprecise as it does not consider the observed velocity [Coros et al., 2010].
+The use of horizontal virtual forces has been a way to obtain a precise control of the speed and balance of the character [Coros et al., 2010; Geijtenbeek et al., 2012].
 This system is based on secondary PD-controllers to compute the requisite force.
 The static gains and constants used in those systems make them unable to track correctly the target velocity when the character is subject to a variable environment (e.g. apparition of a liquid medium).

-Movement in liquids have been studied in both simulation [Yang et al. 2004; Si et al. 2014] and biomechanics [Barela et al. 2006].
+Movement in liquids have been studied in both simulation [Yang et al., 2004; Si et al., 2014] and biomechanics [Barela et al., 2006; Chevutschi et al., 2009].
 Those works mainly focus either on swimming control or on gait analysis with high level of immersion, making them unusable in our scenarios.
-One can also mention [Lentine et al. 2011] who simulated human walk under wind forces.
-Most of those works use the Navier-Stockes equations to simulate the liquids making them usually ineffective to obtain real-time and interactive simulations.
+One can also mention [Lentine et al., 2011] who simulated human walk under wind